-(B) KASIRA-BARE; Age 35; Catechist; literate in English; acts as record keeper for the village; coffee grower; a man of much influence who acts as OBEI's (above) subordinate; although pro-Administration and pro-Council, he tends to speak at length and ramble, but has a generally good effect on village life; is the unsuccessful cattle owner mentioned in the Patrol Report.

-(b) ISINA

-- (A) UINA-MAKORO; Age 46; Councillor since 1967; United Church; literate in Pidgin; coffee grower and has small coconut and cocoa plantation; worked with MASON during World War II; a man cf some influence whose people obey him; pro-Admin'stration. - (B) RUNINU-MAKORO; Age; United Church; literate in Pidgin; was plantation labourer prwar until appointed Luluai upon the death of his father; during World War II worked with MASON; after war re-appointed Luluai by Mr. Preston-White; assisted in inception of Council and was Councillor 1964-67; coffee grower and has small coconut plantation; this man is the real leader of ISINA and is the power behind his brother UINA (above); he is strongly pro-Administration.
+- (B) KASIRA\BARE; Age 35; Catechist; literate in English; acts as record keeper for the village; coffee grower; a man of much influence who acts as OBEI's (above) subordinate; although pro-Administration and pro-Council, he tends to speak at length and ramble, but has a generally good effect on village life; is the unsuccessful cattle owner mentioned in the Patrol Report. - (b) ISINA - (A) UINA-MAKORO; Age 46; Councillor since 1967; United Church; literate in Pidgin; coffee grower and has small coconut and cocoa plantation; worked with MASON during World War II; a man of some influence whose people obey him; pro-Administration. - (B) RUNINU-MAKORO; Age; United Church; literate in Pidgin; was plantation labourer prwar until appointed Luluai upon the death of his father; during World War II worked with MASON; after war re-appointed Luluai by Mr. Preston-White; assisted in inception of Council and was Councillor 1964-67; coffee grower and has small coconut plantation; this man is the real lear of ISINA and is the power behind his brother UINA (above); he is strongly pro-Administration.

-1. WARD STRUCTURE Ward No. 13 consists of LONGETA, BAKAKANI and MARURA Villages.
+1. WARD STRUCTURE Ward No. 13 consists of LONGETA.

+BAKAKANI and MARURA Villages.

-LONGETA 71 males, 72 females, 143 total
+2. TOTAL POPULATION LONGETA 71 males, 72 females, 143 total

 BAKAKANI 71 males, 54 females, 125 total

 MARURA 33 males, 32 females, 65 total

 Total 175 males 158 females, 333 total

-3. AREA OF WARD 6580 acres approximately.

-4. ALIENATED LAND Nil.

-- (a) land usage in this Ward is the same as that previously outlined for other Wards. - (b) Approximate area planted to cash crops is 1850 acres. - (c) Approximate area yet to be developed is 4730 acres. - 6.
-AVERAGE LAND HOLDING PER FAMILY

-- (a) Roads Vehicular nil; walking tracks via DAMUNA and ISINA are the most important commercially; up to DAMUNA and ISINA tracks are vehicular in patches; from DAMUNA and ISINA down into the South Nasioi the remarks under this heading in the DAMUNA and ISINA ward Development Survey apply; - (b) Telegraphic remarks under this heading in the BANEI/DAMBIWEI Survey apply.

-(a) Schools - (1) LONGETA is completely United Church.
+- AREA OF WARD 6580 acres approximately. - 4.
+ALIENATED LAND Nil. - 5.
+LAND USAGE - (a) land usage in this Ward is the same as that previously outlined for other Wards. - (b) Approximate area planted to cash crops is 1850 acres. - (c) Approximate area yet to be developed is 4730 acres. - 6.
+AVERAGE LAND HOLDING PER FAMILY 90 acres approximately. - 7.
+COMMUNICATIONS - (a) Roads Vehicular nil; walking tracks via DAMUNA and ISINA are the most important commercially; up to DAMUNA and ISINA tracks are vehicular in patches; from DAMUNA and ISINA down into the South Nasioi the remarks under this heading in the DAMUNA and ISINA Ward Development Survey apply; - (b) Telegraphic remarks under this heading in the BANEI/DAMBIWEI Survey apply. - 8.
+SERVICES - (a) Schools -(i) LONGETA is completely United Church. - (ii) BAKAKANI is completely Seventh

-(ii) BAKAKANI is completely Seventh Day Adventist.
+Day Adventist.

-(iii) MARURA is split between United Church and Catholics.
+(iii) MARURA is split between United

+Church and Catholics.

-(iv) United Church students attend ISINAI School which is between 1 and 12 hours walk.
+(iv) United Church students attend

+ISINAI School which is between 1 and 11⁄2 hours walk.

-B. SERVICES continued.
+- 8.SERVICES continued.

-(v) Seventh Day Adventist children attend MOINA School (near KAPIKAVI village) which is 10 minutes walk.
+- (v) Seventh Day Adventist children attend MOINA School (near KAPIKAVI Village) which is 10 minutes walk.

-(vi) Catholic students attend KOROMIRA Mission which necessitates boarding.
+- (vi) Catholic students attend

+KOROMIRA Mission which necessitates boarding.

-- (b) Health all three villages are stiuated close to LONGETA Aid Post. - (c) Water LONGETA and MARURA obtain water from streams which are about 10 minutes walk from the villages.
-BAKAKANI obtains water from a stream which is close by the village, all sources have been approved by the Health Inspector. - (d) Recreation Facilities Nil. - (e) Mail Services Nil, mail is obtained from ROREINANG Mission and ABARU Estate.
+- (b) Health all three villages are situated close to LONGETA Aid Post. - (c) Water LONGETA and MARURA obtain water from streams which are about 10 minutes walk from the villages.
+BAKAKANI obtains water from a stream which is close by the village, all sources have been approved by the Health Inspector. - (d) Recreation Facilities Nil. - (e) Mail Services Nil, mail is obtained from ROREINANG Mission and ABARU Estate. - 9.
+BUSINESS ENTERPRISES

 Two trade stores are in operation, one owned by ORITNA TAMTEKA at LONGETA and one owned by YESO MITUKO at BAKAKANI.
-Both had current licences.
+Both had current licenses.
 There were no other business enterprises.

-- (a) Road remarks under this heading in DAMU/ ISINA Survey apply. - (b) Rural Health Centre LONGETA ditto above. - (c) Water Supply LONGETA and MARURA requested that this water supply be improved. - (d) Assistance to ISINAI School this request emanated from MARURA Village.
+- 10. DEVELOPMENT PROJECTS PROPOSED - (a) Road remarks under this heading in DAMU/ISINA Survey apply. - (b) Rural Health Centre LONGETA ditto above. - (c) Water Supply LONGETA and MARURA requested that this water supply be improved. - (d) Assistance to ISINAI School this request emanated from MARURA Village. - 11.
+VILLAGE LEADERS